 The boys laughed, though Ka’harja just shuffled back nervously.
 ‘I’ll leave you to it?’ he mumbled.
 ‘I don’t think I’d be much help, I’d just throw you all off-balance.’

 ‘Alright, tall boy,’ Felelor clicked his fingers and motioned into the pantry.
-The rest of the boys responded and followed.
+The rest of the men responded and followed.

 Ka’harja was left standing awkwardly in the open, feeling out of place in what used to be his home.
-He wasn’t used to so many people, and he wasn’t sure how to interact with any of them.
+He wasn’t used to being around so many people, nor was he sure how to interact with any of them.
 His mother had the luck of being a woman— She could bond over that with Koko….
 But Ka’harja wasn’t interested in the normal banter most foxen men enjoyed.
 He wasn’t interested in girls or wrestling; he liked alchemy and plants and being alone and… and he liked his mother’s sense of humour.

 ‘Are— Are you al-alright?’ a meek voice asked from beside Ka’harja, and he jumped around to see Coff.
 ‘You l-look like you’re, uh….’